Inter-American Commission on Human Rights: History of the Inter-American human rights system

-The inter-American system for the protection of human rights emerged with the adoption of the American Declaration of the Rights and Duties of Man by the OAS in April 1948 the first international human rights instrument of a general nature, predating the Universal Declaration of Human Rights by more than six months.
+The Inter-American system for protecting human rights began in April 1948 with the adoption of the American Declaration of the Rights and Duties of Man by the Organization of American States (OAS).
+This was the first general international human rights instrument, preceding the Universal Declaration of Human Rights by more than six months.

-The IACHR was created in 1959.
-It held its first meeting in 1960, and it conducted its first on-site visit to inspect the human rights situation in the Dominican Republic in 1961.
+The Inter-American Commission on Human Rights (IACHR) was established in 1959.
+It held its first session in 1960 and conducted its first on-site visit in 1961 to examine the human rights situation in the Dominican Republic.

-A major step in the development of the system was taken in 1965 when the commission was expressly authorized to examine specific cases of human rights violations.
-Since that date the IACHR has received thousands of petitions and has processed in excess of 12,000 individual cases.
+In 1965, the Commission was formally authorized to investigate individual complaints of human rights violations.
+Since then, it has received thousands of petitions and processed over 12,000 cases.

-In 1969, the guiding principles behind the American Declaration were taken, reshaped, and restated in the American Convention on Human Rights.
-The Convention defines the human rights that the states parties are required to respect and guarantee, and it also ordered the establishment of the Inter-American Court of Human Rights.
-It is currently binding on 24 of the OAS's 35 member states.
+The American Convention on Human Rights, adopted in 1969, expanded on the principles of the 1948 Declaration.
+It set out the obligations of states to uphold specific rights and established the Inter-American Court of Human Rights.
+As of now, the Convention is binding on 24 of the OAS’s 35 member states.